perforce/helix-authentication-service/docs/Getting_Started.md

 The auth service reads its certificate and key files using the paths defined in `SP_CERT_FILE` and `SP_KEY_FILE`, respectively.
 The path for the CA certificate is read from the `CA_CERT_FILE` environment variable.
+Providing a CA file is only necessary if the CA is not one of the root authorities whose certificates are already installed on the system.
 Clients accessing the `requests/status/:id` route will require a valid client certificate signed by the certificate authority.

 ##### SAML IdP